-Even though you might want to with all your heart (due to the baby-mommy bond this magical experience strengthens), it’s something you’ll have to learn to accept and live with at times.
+Even though you might want to with all your heart, it’s something you’ll have to learn to accept and live with at times.

 Can I Give My Baby A Cold Bottle Of Breast Milk?
 Or Is That Bad For Them?